 While much of the original priory is now hidden, this atmospheric space offers a glimpse into the lives of Augustinian canons.

-When society hostess and art lover Maud Russell and her banker husband, Gilbert, purchased Mottisfont in 1934, the buildings were in a state of disrepair.
+When the Russells first purchased Mottisfont, the buildings were in a state of disrepair.
 They modernised the house and estate, and it became a place for extravagant house parties held for their literary and artistic friends.

-Under Maud Russell’s guidance, rooms were reconfigured and redecorated.
+Under Maud's guidance, rooms were reconfigured and redecorated.
 The overall look was Neo-classical and luxurious, with faux marbling and pastel shades.
 While much of her furniture and personal possessions are now gone from the house, Mrs Russell's spirit is undeniably present in the look and feel of the house today.

 It's a playful house, with lots of secrets to discover.
 Look out for: